-- 4 Eggs medium
+- 4 medium eggs beaten

-- 1-2 tbsp Milk
+- 1-2 tablespoon milk

 For the Vanilla Buttercream Frosting

-- splash of Milk
+- splash of milk

 For the Fondant Minion Cupcake Toppers

-- 250 g Yellow Fondant
+- 250 g (9oz) yellow fondant

 - Next, with a smaller piping nozzle remove the centre from each grey disc which will therefore leave you with a ring of grey fondant.
 Repeat with the remaining discs.
 Ball up and cover the small cut away discs for later.

 - Begin to assemble the Minions’ glasses and eyes.
 Using a small paint brush (reserved for food use only), paint a small amount of water on the reverse of a grey fondant ring.
 Position the disc on one of the yellow circles, either centrally for a one eyed Minion or slightly off to the side for a two eyed Minion.
 Gently press the grey ring to stick in position.
 Continue positioning the grey glasses frame to the Minion’s yellow face.

 - Create the pupils with a small amount of black fondant rolled into a ball.
 Paint a tiny amount of water onto the brown fondant.
 Position the black ‘pupil’ and use the pad of your thumb or index finger to gently flatten the black.
 Repeat with the remaining eyes.

 - Apply hair to the Minion.
 Decide if your Minion will be bald or have hair – and its style.
 Using black fondant roll very thin short ‘sausages’.
 Afix to the yellow disc with a small amount of water in the style you want.